 This place only makes bun thit nuong and they make it exceptionally well.
 As described, this was delicious and one of the most enjoyable meals we had in Ho Chi Minh City.

 Here’s a closer look at that delicious grilled pork.
-Like many Vietnamese dishes, bun thit nuong is a perfect balance of flavor and texture.
+Like many traditional Vietnamese dishes, bun thit nuong is a perfect balance of flavor and texture.
 Sweet, savory, smokey, crunchy, nutty, spicy, and a little sour, this dish has everything.
 It’s so so good.

 Bun Thit Nuong Nguyen Trung Truc is popular and gets crowded at noon.
 Most of the customers were office workers on their lunch break but there were a few tourists like us who probably stumbled upon the place by chance.

 Bun Thit Nuong Nguyen Trung Truc